Fast and Near-Optimal Collision-Free Robot Scheduling On Paths: Integer Linear Programming Formulation of the Collision-Free Robot Scheduling Problem on a Path

-We now introduce our integer programming model.
+We introduce our integer linear programming model (IP) aimed to find a fastest, collision-free set of schedules.
 First, we outline the variables used in the program, before moving on to the constraints and objective function.
 We prove the correctness of the program as the corresponding constraints are presented.
+Note that our IP formulation uses a polynomial number of variables and constraints relative to the size of the input graph, the number of robots and the number of tasks.
 The primary variables used in this program to represent the schedule of each robot are the set of binary variables $x_{r, v, t} \in \{0, 1\}$, where $r \in [k], v \in V$ and $t \in [\tau]$.
+Where $\tau$ is an upper bound on the time a schedule could take, we use $\tau = n\cdot k + \sum_t d_t $.
 Here $x_{r, v, t} = 1$ iff the $r^{th}$ robot is on vertex $v$ at timestep $t$.
 We use these variables to construct a schedule for each robot by setting robot $r$ to be at vertex $v$ at timestep $t$ iff $x_{r, v, t} = 1$.
 If the robot $r$ occupies some vertex $v$ for containing a task requiring $\ell$ timesteps for $\ell$ consecutive timesteps, we assume that $r$ completes the task while at that vertex.
+Additionally, we introduce the binary variables $TC_{i, t} \in \{0, 1\}$, for every $i \in [T], t \in [\tau]$ with $TC_{i, t} = 1$ iff the $i^{th}$ task has been completed by timestep $t$.
+Finally, we use the set of binary variables $AC_{t} \in \{0, 1\}$, for every $t \in [\tau]$ to denote if every task in the graph has been completed by timestep $t$.\looseness=-1